 - maintain blood pressure as low in the normal range as possible

 - avoid blood thinning or anti-clot medications including aspirin, when possible.
 This is especially critical for patients whose lesions have demonstrated recent growth or hemorrhage.
-According to Dr. Issam Awad, chair of the Angioma Alliance scientific board, specific thinners to avoid include Coumadin and aspirin, but also common nonsteroidal antiinflammatory medications such as Advil, Motrin, and the newer Celebrex, Vioxx, etc. While many patients take these medications without problem, it is likely that hemorrhage risk is increased; this could be serious with Coumadin.
+According to Dr. Issam Awad, chair of the Angioma Alliance scientific board, specific thinners to avoid include Coumadin and aspirin, but also common nonsteroidal antiinflammatory medications such as Advil and Motrin While many patients take these medications without problem, it is likely that hemorrhage risk is increased; this could be serious with Coumadin.
 Pros and cons should be discussed between your doctor and the neurospecialist watching the CCM.
 In contrast to the above medications, Tylenol (acetaminophen) is a common pain killer that does not cause bleeding tendency.
 This is recommended for CCM patients.

 - stay away from roller coasters or any activity inducing strong gravitational force